It’s natural for a MacBook Pro or any Mac to become warm during normal use. But, if your MacBook is running very hot, it’s probably not okay.

 How to Fix It: Remove Malware.

 Unfortunately, this isn’t as easy as it sounds because it’s unrealistic to manually review each app and file you’ve stored on your MacBook Pro.
-The best option is to use an antivirus software like Bitdefender Antivirus for Mac.
+The best option is to use an antivirus software.

 2. Runaway Apps